lksdnx/ndxtest/docs/MANUAL.rst

 | ``cd ndxtest``
 | ``git sparse-checkout set data``

-| This will download the folder `data` folder https://github.com/lksdnx/ndxtest .
+| This will download the `data <https://github.com/lksdnx/ndxtest/tree/master/data>`_ from the GitHub repo.
 | You can delete the .git folder after.
 Keep the data.

 Updating the Library